|

 16. Port Kembla Beach

 Port Kembla Beach, located south of Wollongong, is one of the city’s most prestigious beaches.
 It’s known for its best-in-class facilities like the Olympic Pool and much-acclaimed scenic views.
-In addition, the beach features a newly upgraded cycleway, making it an ideal spot for cyclists, skateboarders, and those who wish to take a leisurely stroll.

 17. Illawarra Museum